 nor a vase

 Because Edward, the diarist-poet, described himself as somehow living and breathing within the poems he wrote, and was naturally suffering from that malady known as poetry, he became a self-dramatist, or rather a symbol of one.
 The poems he wrote were a self-referential play upon the sorry state of play as far as poetry in general was concerned.
 Hence, he was his own worst enemy, the self-appointed victim of an unfortunate job title which necessitated the experience and qualifications required to record factual events in the form of poems.

 In later years the amphetamine imbiber turned to fictive pleasures, composing a demented saga of a segregationist rapist politico who with torture and killing mass-incarcerated at the pinnacle of the genocidal power matrix as a stark warning re: all that was corrupt and vile.

 “When you say I am this thing, this representation of a school of thought, your intelligence appears as a function which seems to be acting on behalf of someone else.
 But who?
-Who or what do you expect me to serve?
+And who or what do you expect me to serve?
 A function suggests a rational purpose, not a mode of being.”

 As the miracle drew closer, signs no longer signified.
 Their joys, their beauty and wonder were out of reach of the superstitions which had once, unbelievably, kept the signs in place and had given them their monstrous glow.
 No description was necessary.
 What would have been the point?
 To illustrate some greater concept?
 To serve the great beast of communication, that phantom product of sheer information?

 Any poet worth their salt would die voluntarily, a willing sacrifice.